Katie Rees

-Katherine Nicole "Katie" Rees (born August 11, 1984) is an American former beauty pageant titleholder who was crowned Miss Nevada USA 2007.
+Katherine Nicole Rees (born August 11, 1984) is an American former beauty pageant titleholder who was crowned Miss Nevada USA 2007.
 She was to compete in the Miss USA 2007 pageant, but was dethroned in December 2006 following the release of sexually charged pictures of her taken at a Florida nightclub three years prior.

 Miss Nevada USA

 Rees won the title of Miss Nevada USA 2007 on her first try in a state pageant held in Las Vegas on October 8, 2006.
 She was crowned by outgoing titleholder Lauren Scyphers.
 Her "sister" titleholder, Miss Nevada Teen USA 2007, was Danielle Hashimoto.

 Pageant scandal

 On December 20, 2006, allegations of Rees exhibiting lewd behaviour in a Florida nightclub, three years prior while away at college, were made, and several photographs of Rees, kissing other women, and simulating sexual acts were released to the media.
 This followed a scandal involving Miss USA 2006 Tara Conner, in which news reports claimed Conner had been drinking underage, using illegal substances and photos of her kissing Miss Teen USA; Conner was sent to rehab and allowed to retain her title.

 On December 21, 2006, Rees was stripped of her crown by the Miss Universe Organization with the approval of pageant co-owner Donald Trump.
 She was succeeded by pageant first runner-up Helen Salas, who represented Nevada in the Miss USA 2007 pageant in March placing in the final five.